 Finally, work needs to be done to improve the control of transistors in sub-threshold operation.
 Small changes in gate voltage result in large changes in drain current, which make chips prone to failure.
-The problem is a yield challenge as well as a reliability challenge as devices burn-in with use.
+The problem is a yield challenge as well as a reliability challenge, as devices burn-in with use causing sensitive parameters to shift during the device lifetime.